 That is all for this post people!
 It doesn’t matter if you are a new blogger or experienced, give a quick check on to you blog to make sure you have all these on board.

-And newbies, if you have problems implementing any of these or would like to hear more on these feel free to ask me.
+And newbies, if you have problems implementing any of these ideas on my new bloggers checklist or would like to hear more on these feel free to ask me.

 Let us chat

-Do you have all these on your blog?
+Do you have all the things on my new bloggers checklist?
 New bloggers, what are the problems that you need help with?
 And the experienced bloggers tell me what are your essentials and if I missed out anything.
 Let us chat.